davidenq/coditor/README.md

 ## Features

 - Support a programming language for each tab (see [here](https://codemirror.net/mode/index.html) a list supported by codemirror)
-- Optional, making web request and handle response using vue-resource
+- Optional, you can make web request and handle response using vue-resource
 - Select a theme via setting for each tab or a single theme via a global setting for all tabs. (see [here](https://codemirror.net/theme/) a list of themes for codemirror).
 Coditor has its own theme called with the same name.
-By default it is set this theme, but you can customize this theme or select other theme.
+By default is set this theme, but you can customize this theme or select other theme.
 - Hack this webcomponent and customized with its own features.
 - Now you can work in mode development or generate assets for production.
-This is possible thanks to vue-template that containt several developement enviroments (test, build, dev)
+This is possible thanks to vue-template that contain several developement environments (test, build, dev)

 ## Try online